sphinx-doc/sphinx/Doc-3k/library/undoc.rst

 Multimedia
 ==========

-:mod:`audiodev`
-   --- Platform-independent API for playing audio data.

 :mod:`linuxaudiodev`
    --- Play audio data on the Linux audio device.
 Replaced in Python 2.3 by the :mod:`ossaudiodev` module.

 :mod:`sunaudio`
    --- Interpret Sun audio headers (may become obsolete or a tool/demo).

-:mod:`toaiff`
-   --- Convert "arbitrary" sound files to AIFF files; should probably become a tool or demo.
-Requires the external program :program:`sox`.

 .. _obsolete-modules: